sparshjain265/compilers/notes/TypeInference.md

 variable `α` such that `α/t` is an entry in  `𝒮`.

-We can define a notion of generality on unifier as by making use of the pre-ordering defined as follows `τ \leq τ'` if there is a telescoping substitution `𝒮` such that `τ'[𝒮] = τ`.
+We can define a notion of generality on unifier as by making use of the pre-ordering defined as follows `τ ≤ τ'` if there is a telescoping substitution `𝒮` such that `τ'[𝒮] = τ`.

 __Unification Problem__